maubanel/UE5-CPP-Overview/scope/README.md

 ##### `Step 6.`\|`CPPOVR`| :small_orange_diamond: :small_blue_diamond:

 Now how can I prove that the original `I` is in scope after the subscope `I` exists.
 Add a cout and see what `I` is set to.
-If it is `15` thn it is one variable.
-If it is `20`, then the previous I went out of scope and we see the one that is still in scope set above.
+If it is `15` then it is one variable.
+If it is `20`, then there are two variables and the previous one went out of scope.

 ![still in scope](images/proofOfScope.png)